smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_search.md

 ---
-title: How to Use the ThanoSQL Search
+title: Search APIs
 ---

-# **How to Use the ThanoSQL Search**
+# **Search APIs**

-Using ThanoSQL's REST API, you can query and search for similar images within the ThanoSQL workspace database using images, text, and built models.
+You can use Search APIs to query and search for similar images within the ThanoSQL Workspace database using images, text, and built models.

-## **To Search for an Image Using Images**
+## **file**

+To search for images using an image file, you can use the following endpoint.

 === "Python"